neivyx/word_felt/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/word_felt`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 Hello!
+Everyone! this is my WordFelt CLI Project.
+WordFelt generates from a poem api based a preselected linecount,author,title.

-Everyone! this is currently phase 1 out of my WordFelt CLI project which generates random short poems by famous/historic Poets.
+Phase 1: CLI which generates random short poems by famous/historic Poets.

+Phase 2: + a list of famous poet to print poems from. *includes TTYPROMPT menu

 Hope you enjoy!